wp-plugins/mobile-smart/readme.txt

 = Do you do domain switching =

-Not currently, though that is on the roadmap.
+Go to http://www.mobile-smart.co.uk/ for more information on the Mobile Smart Pro plugin.

 = How do I enable unique handset body classes =